[Please scroll down for Shavuot Readings]

 The Children of Israel shall be as numerous as the sand of the sea, and they shall be known as the Children of the Living God, instead of being thought of as rejected by God.
-The Children of Judah and the Children of Israel shall be gathered together from their exiles and shall share one head.
-Great shall be the day of Jezreel (“divine gathering of offspring”).
-Say to your brothers, “My people,” and to your sisters, “Shown compassion.”
+The Children of Judah and the Children of Israel shall be gathered together from their exiles and shall share a common leader.
+Great shall be the day of Jezreel (“Divine Gathering of Offspring”).
+Call your brothers Ammi (“My People”) and your sisters Ruchamah (“Shown Compassion”).

 Plead against your mother,

 lest I make her as naked

 lest I slay her with thirst.